pangeacyber/pangea-django-example/README.md

 # Pangea Django Example

-An example of Django project integration with Audit Log and File Intel Services.
+This is an example of Python Django project integrating with Pangea's [Audit Log](https://pangea.cloud/services/audit-log/) and [File Intel Services](https://pangea.cloud/services/file-intel/).

 In this example, you will see: How to integrate Pangea’s python SDK, Secure Audit Log, and File Intel service and also a File Upload feature in Python’s Django web framework.

-Sample App is takn from [egorsmkv](https://github.com/egorsmkv/simple-django-login-and-register-dynamic-lang)'s Django Simple loging and register
+Sample App is taken from [egorsmkv](https://github.com/egorsmkv/simple-django-login-and-register-dynamic-lang)'s Django Simple login and register example.

 ## Prerequisites
 * Python 3